Click on the course titles below to view general syllabi for Biology courses.

 BIOL 398 (3) Co-operative Work Placement I [Links to website]

-Work experience in an industrial setting, taken during the Winter Session (Term 2) of the third year.
+Work experience in an industrial setting, taken during Winter Session (Term 2) of third year.
 Restricted to students admitted to the Co-operative Education Program in Biology.
 This course is not eligible for Credit/D/Fail grading.

 ________________________________________